Social Media

 • The quality of the final paper.

-In addition to the presentation in their regular (oral or poster) sessions, the authors of the selected papers will be invited to compete for the Best Paper Awards in a special Award poster session held on Thursday afternoon, April 3, 2025.
-The same special Award poster session will be devoted also to the finalists of the Best Student Paper Award.
+In addition to their presentation in their regular (oral or poster) sessions, the authors of the selected papers will be invited to compete for the Best Paper Awards in two special Award poster sessions held on

 In this selection, the main criterion will be technical excellence.
 Other evaluation criteria are originality and innovation, significance to the antennas and propagation community, potential impact, and clarity of presentation.